capytaine/capytaine/docs/developer_manual/installation.rst

 It is recommended to use a `conda environment <https://conda.io/docs/user-guide/tasks/manage-environments.html>`_, for instance with::

-    conda create --name capy_dev python=3.9 numpy=1.20 scipy pip
+    conda create --name capy_dev python
     conda activate capy_dev

-Capytaine requires **Python 3.6** or higher.
+By default, conda will install the latest version of Python.
-The latest version is tested on Python 3.7 and 3.9, and Numpy 1.16 and 1.20.
+Capytaine requires Python 3.6 and is compatible with `all currently supported version of Python <https://devguide.python.org/versions/>`_.

 You'll also need a Fortran compiler: